Shimokawa, Hokkaido: Sports

+Local attractions

 Hot Springs

 Shimokawa has a hot spring called "Gomi Onsen" (五味温泉).
 It is located approximately a 5-minute car drive away from the city center.
 The onsen features a carbon dioxide-containing hydrogen carbonate spring that is rare in Japan.
 The site has indoor and outdoor onsen baths as well as a sauna.
 The main building has two western-style and 8 traditional-style hotel rooms.
 An adjacent annex has 7 traditional-style rooms.

 Around Gomi Onsen, there is a forest called "Experience Forest" where you can take a walk along the promenade.
 There are west forest, east forest, and north forest, and you can observe the characteristic trees, scenery, flora, and fauna of each.
 Other wooden paths and biotopes are available as well.

-Schools

-Shimokawa Town has one nursery school, one elementary school, one junior high school, and one commercial high school.

 Festivals and events

 Annually, Shimokawa has three main festivals, and several smaller festivals.
 The three main festivals are as follows: